grafana/writers-toolkit/docs/sources/_index.md

 ## Iteration is our friend

 This is just a start.
 We will continue to share our guidelines and seek feedback and iterate.
 Our hope is that these pages and our understanding continues and evolves over time.
 Over time, we will expand Writers’ Toolkit.

+## Questions and Feedback

+The Writers' Toolkit is open-source, and the source code is available at [grafana/writers-toolkit](https://grafana.com/docs/writers-toolkit/).
+If you have questions, or feedback on how we can improve it, we encourage you to open an issue and help us make this even better.